veyon/docs/admin/ldap.rst

 Using LDAP backends
 -------------------

 After successful configuration of the LDAP integration, the LDAP backend can be activated.
-To this end the :ref:`network object directory` as well as the user groups backend for the :ref:`computer access control` have to be customized.
+Both :ref:`RefNetworkObjectDirectory` as well as the user groups backend for the :ref:`ComputerAccessControl` have to changed.
 Only after the network object directory has been changed to *LDAP* the room and computer information from the LDAP directory are used in Veyon Master.

-.. attention:: After the backend has been changed for the computer access control, the previously configured access rules should under all circumstances be checked, since group and room information change and in most cases access rules will no longer be valid or not be processed correctly.
+.. attention:: After the backend has been changed for the computer access control, all previously configured access rules should under all circumstances be checked, since group and room information change and in most cases access rules will no longer be valid or not be processed correctly.

 .. _LDAPCLI:

-Command Line Interface
+Command line interface
 ----------------------

-There are several LDAP specific opertions provided through the :ref:`command line interface` of Veyon.
+There are several LDAP specific opertions provided through the :ref:`CommandLineInterface` of Veyon.
 All operations are provided through the ``ldap`` module.
 All list of all supported commands is printed on entering ``veyon-ctl ldap help``, whilst command specific help texts can be shown via ``veyon-ctl ldap help <Command>``.

 ``autoconfigurebasedn``
     This command can be used to automatically determine the used Base DN and permanently write it to the configuration.
 An LDAP server URL and optionally a naming context attribute have to be supplied as parameters: